mkm5/pixiv-media-downloader/README.md

 # Pixiv Media Downloader
 #### TODO:
 - [ ] ~~Consider deferring `scriptInit` after the `pushState` is called.~~
-- [ ] Change the repo status from private to public
+- [x] Change the repo status from private to public
-- [ ] Add simple caching for already downloaded images/zip data
+- [ ] ~~Add simple caching for already downloaded images/zip data~~\
+    Not needed for now, can relate on browser caching.
 - [ ] Find a better way to detect button section
 - [ ] Add possibility to exclude images from downloading process (checkboxes?)
 - [ ] Add progress indicator